untangled-lang/untangled/README.md

 After installing dependencies, you will be able to:
 - Run `make` to build the main `untangled.exe` executable.
 - Run `make test` to run the full series of automated tests.
 See [Testing](#testing) for additional options.
-Requires a current version of Python.
+Requires Python 3.
 - Run `make clean` to remove all build artifacts.
 - Run `make vscode-extension` to build and install the VS Code extension for Untangled syntax highlighting.
 Requires VS Code, a recent version of Node.js, and the `code` command in your PATH.

 ## Testing
-You can invoke the test script directly using `python tests` to pass additional command line arguments.
+You can invoke the test script directly using `python3 tests` to pass additional command line arguments.
 Note that in this case, it is your responsibility to run `make` first to ensure the executable is up to date.
-- `python tests --tests test1 test2 ...` runs only the specified tests
+- `python3 tests --tests test1 test2 ...` runs only the specified tests
-- `python tests --test-groups group1 group2 ...` limits tests to those in the specified groups
+- `python3 tests --test-groups group1 group2 ...` limits tests to those in the specified groups
-- `python tests --record-ground-truths` writes new `.gt` ground truths for all tests
+- `python3 tests --record-ground-truths` writes new `.gt` ground truths for all tests
-- `python tests --record-ground-truths test1 test2 ...` writes new `.gt` ground truths for the specified tests
+- `python3 tests --record-ground-truths test1 test2 ...` writes new `.gt` ground truths for the
+  specified tests